MJspitta/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 5. Reverse a string
 6. Print every other character of a string starting with the first char
 7. Print half of string
+8. Print elements of an array of integers